 That’s not what ended up happening.

 As soon as the media caught wind of the book and Stephan’s ideas, they were all over it.

 Within a few months of the book’s launch, Stephan and The Five Hour Workday were profiled in Inc, Forbes, Entrepreneur, and Fast Company.
 Stephan was booked on a TV media circuit that included CNBC, CNN, and Fox.
 The book has even exploded internationally, being featured in the UK’s Daily Mail and hundreds of newspapers in Germany, Austria, Canada, India, and all across the globe.

 - Huffington Post created a Facebook video on the concept that went viral, getting over 4 million views and 38,000 shares.

-- Fortune Magazine is doing a profile of Tower, sponsored by Chase
+- Fortune Magazine did a profile of Tower, his company

 - In Germany’s largest newspaper, Stephan was named “World’s Best Boss”

 - There are even talks with major networks to start a reality TV show based around the concept of having Stephan help businesses implement the five hour workday